GauravJain98/gauravjain98.github.io/_posts/2020-07-24-what-is-ci-cd-simple-set-up.md

 Automated tests for your specific language run in this stage.

+This stage tests if your code is working as intended and if you follow good doing practices this will be the stage that will fail the most

 ### Deployement

 This is pushing your code to your deployment.
-We will use Heroku in this example
+We will use Kubernetes in this example

 For every new push, the whole pipeline runs from the start again.

-If any job in this pipeline fails even this for the code to pass we re-run the whole pipeline again
+If any stage fails it pipeline fails

+For each integration the pipeline runs from the start

 # Let us set it up!!